smdann/online-store-map/README.md

 ## Description

 The Online Store Map is the back end for an e-commerce site and it uses Object-Relational-Mapping.
 Express.js API routes have been configured with Sequelize to interact with a MySQL database.
+The API routes are tested in Insomnia.

 ## Table of Contents